enthdegree/kobo-emacs/README.md

 Criticism and problems are included in [TODO.md](./TODO.md)

 This is completely untested works-for-me-ware.
-Although this doesn't touch any non-user directories, you could still brick your device if you don't know what you're doing so be careful.
+Although this doesn't touch any non-user directories, you could still brick your device if you don't know what you're doing.

 # Prebuilt image
 Instead of compiling everything you can try things out with a (maybe out-of-date) pre-built image from [here](https://mega.nz/folder/HdZlBQYA#4n_5f8hWzS3yp6b-KKa4hA):